Home CATEGORIES ENVIRONMENT Air pollution is the fifth largest killer in India: Abdullah A Rehman,...

 According to Article 21, every citizen has the right to clean air.
 We have Acts for various aspects that lead to air pollution – factories, mines, inflammable substances, forests etc. The main act that is a central regulation is The Air Pollution (Prevention & Control) Act of 1981 which comes under the Ministry of Environment & Forest.

 At a national level, pollution is managed by the Central Pollution Control Board, who then co-ordinate with individual State Boards because every state has its own constraints and challenges.
 But looking at the fact that air pollution is the fifth largest killer in India, we have a long way to go.
 Even with so many acts and laws, implementation is not happening aggressively enough because of lack of political will, citizen apathy and insufficient data.
 As a developing country, we are growing at an unsustainable rate.

 To really have these laws be effective, the government should diligently focus on enforcement.
 We at APD Foundation continuously strive at the legislator, ministry or council levels to influence their mind-set and priorities.

-Thank you for reading the interview until the very end.
-We appreciate the time you have given us.
+Thank you for reading the interview.
 In addition, your thoughts and inputs will genuinely make a difference to us.

 The CSR Journal Team